Philippine revolts against Spain

-During the Spanish colonial period in the Philippines (1565–1898), there were several revolts against the Spanish colonial government by indigenous Moro, Lumad, Indios, Chinese (Sangleys), and Insulares (Filipinos of full or near full Spanish descent), often with the goal of re-establishing the rights and powers that had traditionally belonged to Lumad communities, Maginoo rajah, and Moro datus.
-Some revolts stemmed from land problems and this was largely the cause of the insurrections that transpired in the agricultural provinces of Batangas, Ilocos sur, Cavite, and Laguna.
+During the Spanish colonial period in the Philippines (1565–1898), dozens of revolts against the Spanish colonial government were made by Indios, Moros, Lumad, Chinese (Sangleys), and Insulares (Filipinos of full or near full Spanish descent), often with the goal of re-establishing the traditional rights and powers of their respective communities.
+Some revolts stemmed from land disputes, most of which transpired in the agricultural provinces of Batangas, Ilocos sur, Cavite, and Laguna.
 Natives also rebelled over unjust taxation and forced labor.

 Most of these revolts failed because the majority of the local population sided up with the well-armed colonial government, and to fight with Spanish as foot soldiers to put down the revolts.

 In Mindanao and Sulu, a continuous fight for sovereignty was sustained by the Moro people and their allies for the whole duration of Spanish conquest and rule.

 16th century

 Dagami Revolt (1565–1567)

-The Dagami Revolt was a revolt led by the Dagami family who came from the island of Leyte in 1567.
-This involved a group of 16 led by Dagami, who was the chieftain of Gabi (part of the present-day town of Palo).
-The insurrection was short-lived and mainly involved the assassinations of Spanish soldiers.
-The first incident took place on May 23, 1565, in Cebu where the group ambushed Pedro de Arana, who was an aide to Miguel López de Legazpi, the Spanish Governor of the Philippines.
-Dagami led a series of attacks, which baffled authorities for a time.
+The Dagami Revolt was a revolt led by Datu Dagami of Gabi (present day Palo), Leyte in 1567.
+It was accompanied by 16 other people and was short-lived, mainly involving the assassinations of Spanish soldiers.
+The first incident took place on May 23, 1565 in Cebu, where the group ambushed Pedro de Arana, the aide to Miguel López de Legazpi, the Spanish Governor of the Philippines.
+Dagami subsequently led a series of attacks, which baffled authorities for a time.
 By December 1566, Legazpi finally summoned the local datus and forced them to identify who the culprits were after two more Spaniards died of poisoning.
 Dagami was captured rigil.

-Lakandula Revolt (1574)
+Manila-Tondo Revolt, Mindoro Mutiny, & Lakandula-Sulayman Revolt (1574)

-The Lakandula Revolt, also known as the Tagalog Revolt, was an uprising in 1574 by Lakandula in Tondo, Manila.
-The revolt occurred in the same year as the Chinese pirate Limahong attacked the palisaded yet poorly defended enclosure of Intramuros.
-Their revolt failed with fatal injuries and deaths.
+During the 1574 Battle of Manila against Chinese pirate king Limahong's forces, three revolts erupted in neighboring Tondo, the nearby island of Mindoro, and in response to these two, Butas (present-day Navotas), which was notably led by Lakandula, former Lakan of Tondo, and Sulayman, former Rajah of Manila.

+In the Manila-Tondo revolt, the people of Manila robbed the houses of Spaniards in Intramuros and maltreated the slaves, while the people of Tondo massacred some newly Christianized locals in a convent.
+Meanwhile, several datus in Mindoro revolted abducted the local friars left behind to the mountains to be held hostage, waiting for the results of the battle and anticipating to kill them upon Limahong's victory.

+Worried of taking blame for these events, Lakandula and Sulayman withdrew to Butas and established a war camp with their forces and allies from neighboring regions to revolt against legal injustices incurred by the reigning Governor-general Guido de Lazevaris, who revoked their tax exemptions and other special privelages previously granted by Miguel Lopez de Legazpi.